Daycare Essentials Checklist: What to Pack for Daycare

 Every daycare is different and has different practices.

-You can start with asking your daycare for a supply list and then adapting the list to your situation.
+You can start by asking your daycare for a supply list and then adapting the list to your situation.

-To save money on costs, here are 2 resources that I found helpful for daycare must haves:
+To save money on costs, here are two resources that I found helpful for daycare must-haves:

-- If you are an Amazon Prime member, the one-time discount is 15%!
+• If you are an Amazon Prime member, the one-time discount is 15%!
 Amazon Prime also comes with 20% off diapers and baby food when you have more than 5 subscriptions.
-The best part about this membership: 2 day FREE shipping and FREE access to movies, TV shows, music and books.
+The best part about this membership is 2-day FREE shipping and FREE access to movies, TV shows, music, and books.
 You can cancel your other subscriptions!

 You can also get a welcome gift box if you’re an Amazon Prime member and meet certain requirements like a minimum spend.
 Here are the specific eligibility requirements in the US.
 Here are the eligibility requirements in Canada.